2026 Legislative Session

 The following bills are related to firearms, self-defense, hunting, and/or security officer licensing.
 Each bill includes a visual indication, the Title with a link to the bill, a brief description of what the bill is about, the Sponsor(s), Current Status, and Current Location.

 • [ ] We support the bill.
-It will improve current law(s) and make it better for firearm owners.
+It will improve current law(s).

 • [ ] We are neutral about the bill.
-It does not make it better or worse for firearm owners, but may or may not improve current law(s).
+It may or may not improve current law(s).

 • [ ] We oppose the bill.
-It will make the current law(s) worse for firearm owners.
+It will make the current law(s) worse.

 Bills Not Introduced: 0